RazrFalcon/roxmltree/README.md

 You can try running the benchmarks yourself by running `cargo bench` in the `benches` dir.

 - Since all libraries have a different XML support, benchmarking is a bit pointless.
-- Tree crates may use different *xml-rs* crate versions.
 - We bench *libxml2* using the *[rust-libxml]* wrapper crate

 [xml-rs]: https://crates.io/crates/xml-rs